-- A. Plan set cover sheet and digital plan. - a.
+- A. Plan set cover sheet and two sets of plans (one digital set when submitting on MyBuildingPermit.com.) - a.
 Plan cover sheets should include the following information: - i.
-A statement of the scope of work that this permit is intended to cover. - ii.
+A statement of the scope of work that this permit is intended to cover; - ii.
 Type of fuel; Diesel, Natural Gas, Propane, Gasoline. - iii.
 NEC classification of system; 700, 701 or 702.
 Emergency, Standby or Optional - iv.
 Manufacturer's cut sheets identifying the:

-Make Fill Port/Spill Container ATS Information Model Batteries Atmospheric and Emergency Venting
+Make Fill Port/Spill Container ATS Information

+Model Batteries Atmospheric and Emergency Venting